sikopet/blog/posts/gsm.md

 GSM PLMN has two main logical domains:

-* access network => most used access networks in western Europe as of 2009 (can be deployed in parallel):
+1. access network - most used access networks in western Europe as of 2009 (can be deployed in parallel):
  * GERAN (GSM EDGE radio access network)
- * UTRAN (UMTS terrestrial radion access network) <= HSPA can be implemented into UMTS to increase data transfer speed
+ * UTRAN (UMTS terrestrial radio access network) - HSPA can be implemented into UMTS to increase data transfer speed
-* core network
+2. core network
  * circuit switched domain
  * packet switched domain
- * IP mutlimedia subsystem (IMS)
+ * IP multimedia subsystem (IMS)

 GPRS/UMTS architecture with the main interfaces: